 Most encounters with cacti aren’t quite that harrowing.
 But the plants are ubiquitous in some parts of the desert, and are also highly popular (and useful) as home decor.
 They’ve evolved a wide variety of spines to thrive in the unforgiving desert and some can snare you more easily than others.
 They can also cause painful complications.
-So it’s a good idea to prepare yourself for a cactus crisis.
-Luckily, Puente-Martinez and several other experts can offer a number of tips on how to remove cactus needles based on their hard-won experience.
+So before you head outdoors, it’s a good idea to prepare for accidents with cactus plants.
+Luckily, Puente-Martinez and several other experts can offer tips on the removal of cactus spines based on their hard-won experience.

 1. Understand how cactus needles work